pcanwar/Connect-smartphone-to-Wi-Fi-Wireless-Link-5300-802.11n/README.md

-#  Connect a smartPhone to CSI tools
+# Connect a smart phone to CSI tools
-Please cite this page if you use this tool.